-harassment shall be investigated by the Department's investigators and local law enforcement agency.
 The auditor interviewed the Chief of Corrections during the onsite phase of the audit.
 The Chief was clear that each and every allegation of sexual abuse and sexual harassment is investigated at the institution.
 They take every allegation very seriously.
 When they receive the allegation, they follow a process that includes an immediate reporting to the Orange County Sheriff's Office and the Deputy Chief of Corrections.
 Based on this analysis, the auditor finds the facility in compliance with this provision.

+115.62 Agency protection duties

+The following evidence was analyzed in making the compliance determination:

+- 1. Documents: (Policies, directives, forms, files, records, etc.)

+- 1. OCCD No. IO.414 Prison Rape Elimination Act (PREA)

+- 2. Interviews:

-115.62 Agency protection duties Auditor Overall Determination: Meets Standard Auditor Discussion The following evidence was analyzed in making the compliance determination: 1.
-Documents: (Policies, directives, forms, files, records, etc.) 1.
-OCCD No. IO.414 Prison Rape Elimination Act (PREA) 2.
-Interviews: 1.
-Specialized staff 2.
-Random staff Findings (by provision): 115.62(a).
-In the PAQ, the facility provided OCCD No. IO.414 Prison Rape Elimination Act (PREA) .
-The order states, "When the Department learns that an inmate is subject to a substantial risk of imminent sexual abuse, it shall take immediate action to protect the inmate, to include placing the inmate on protective custody status, if appropriate (p.
-17-18)."
-In the PAQ the agency included information that there were two (2) inmates found to be in substantial risk of imminent sexual abuse during the 12 months prior to the audit.
-The auditor reviewed the incident reports written and the actions taken by the Department at the time of the notification to confirm that immediate action was taken to protect the inmates.
+- 1. Specialized staff

+- 2. Random staff

+115.62(a).
+In the PAQ, the facility provided OCCD No. IO.414 Prison Rape Elimination Act (PREA).
+The order states, "When the Department learns that an inmate is subject to a substantial risk of imminent sexual abuse, it shall take immediate action to protect the inmate, to include placing the inmate on protective custody status, if appropriate." (p.
+17-18) In the PAQ, the agency included information that there were no inmates found to be at substantial risk of imminent sexual abuse during the 12 months prior to the audit.
+The auditor was unable to locate any incident reports or complaints filed related to the risk of imminent sexual abuse.

 During the onsite phase of the audit, the auditor interviewed the Chief of Corrections.
-The Chief told the auditor that they would take immediate action to separate the inmate from the potential abuser as soon as staff was notified.
+The Chief told the auditor that they would take immediate action to separate the inmate from the potential abuser as soon as the staff was notified.
 Staff would take a full report of the inmate's concern and then take action to rehouse the inmate in a safer situation.
-The auditor interviewed 26 random staff members during the onsite audit.
-All 26 officers stated that they would take immediate action to remove the inmate from the situation, including rehousing the inmate to another housing unit or building or potentially placing the inmate in protective custody if the situation warranted such action.
-Based on this analysis, the auditor finds the facility in
+The auditor interviewed 14 random staff members during the onsite audit.
+All 14 officers stated that they would take immediate action to remove the inmate from the situation, including rehousing the inmate to another housing unit or building or potentially placing the inmate in protective custody if the situation warranted such action.
+Based on this analysis, the auditor finds the facility in compliance with this provision.